real estate dispute arbitration in Chicago, Illinois 60632

 The Arbitration Timeline: The arbitration hearings began in March 2023 under the rules of the Chicago Real Estate Arbitration Association.
 Over three intense sessions spanning April through May, both sides presented exhaustive testimony.
 West Loop’s experts argued contamination was minimal, manageable, and fully disclosed.
 Martinez’s environmental engineer disputed the findings, emphasizing hidden risks and potential regulatory fines.

-The Outcome: In June 2023, arbitrator Margaret Kane, a retired Illinois Circuit Judge with decades of real estate experience, issued her award.
+The Outcome: In June 2023, arbitrator the claimant, a retired Illinois Circuit Judge with decades of real estate experience, issued her award.
 She found that while West Loop did not intentionally conceal data, they failed to clearly call attention to critical aspects of the Phase I report, creating a “gap in disclosure.”
 Kane reduced the purchase price by $200,000 to reflect reasonable cleanup costs but denied Martinez’s claim for contract rescission.

 The final settlement required West Loop to pay Martinez $900,000, and both parties agreed to a collaborative environmental remediation plan.
 West Loop retained the property, allowing their redevelopment plan to proceed, albeit on a tighter budget.